 The PBs agree to constitute the JMC which should assume the role of a sector monitoring committee.
 The JMC shall be set up no later than six months after the coming into effect of the first financing agreement related to the CBC programme <Beneficiary xxx> - <Beneficiary yyy>.

-All provisions of article 78 of the FwA dealing with the purpose and functions of the JMC will be respected without exception.
+All provisions of article 78 of the FWA dealing with the purpose and functions of the JMC will be respected without exception.

 Each PB shall appoint its representatives to the JMC in equal numbers.